 Description: A heavy-caliber, high-energy .338 round designed for military sniping.

-History: The .338 was developed as a long-range sniper round to be used in Afghanistan and Iraq in the 1980s.
-A specialized British version of the .338 was used to set the longest distance sniper kill record in 2009 with a verified hit at 2,707 yards.
-The round is still in use as a hunting round for all types of game.
+History: The .338 round was initially developed in the 1980s as a long-range sniper cartridge for use in Afghanistan and Iraq.
+A specialized British variant of the .338 was employed to achieve the longest confirmed sniper kill record in 2009, with a verified hit at 2,707 yards.
+Today, this round continues to be utilized as a hunting cartridge for various types of game due to its effective long-range capabilities.

 Applications: military (sniping); hunting; long-distance shooting